 The debate over how much money is spent on students coincides with the debate over public school vs charter school funding.

 Government tax revenue is used to fund both public and charter schools on a per-student basis.
-Who receives more funding per student is the current topic of discussion between public schools and charter schools.
+The current topic of discussion between public schools and charter schools is who receives more funding per student.

-Charter schools assert that they receive less funding than conventional public schools because they enrol fewer students.
+Charter schools assert that they receive less funding than conventional public schools because they enroll fewer students.
 However, charter schools are gaining students away from public schools.

 As a result, even though they lose money for each student who leaves, their fixed expenses stay the same.
-Therefore, they contend that in comparison to charter schools, they do not receive enough government funding.
+Therefore, they contend that compared to charter schools, they do not receive enough government funding.

 However, the Fordham Institute found that charter schools typically received 76% less funding from their own cities.
 This results in about $8,000 less money available per student.
 According to Fordham, six cities actually stopped funding their regional charter schools.